faiqisthis/Mess_Management_System_Backend/Mess_Management_System_Backend/README.md

 ```

 **Benefits:**
+- ? **One flexible endpoint** instead of multiple separate endpoints
+- ? **RESTful design** - use query parameters for filtering
+- ? **Backward compatible** - simple queries work without breaking changes
+- ? **Granular control** - clients choose what data they need
 - ?
-Students can see daily attendance with menu details
-- ?
-Shows what meals were served and their costs
-- ?
-Provides estimated monthly bill
+Students can estimate their bill before official generation
 - ?
 Clear breakdown: fixed charges vs food charges
 - ?
 No surprises when official bill is generated